wistia/nsq-ruby/README.md

 # TODO

 - test
-  - what happens when you connect to nsqlookupd instead of nsqd?
-  - what happens in a producer when the connection goes down need a way to know so combine can throw 500s
+  - need a way to know so combine can throw 500s
   - unicode messages
   - assert valid topic and channel names